BeerendLauwers/BeerendLauwers.github.io/posts/2017-04-26-the-haskell-equivalent-of-behat.markdown

 With this proof-of-concept package, full Cucumber compliance could be attained at a later stage.

 As for the non-parsing part, [chuchu](http://hackage.haskell.org/package/chuchu) appears to have some of the step definition functionality available.

+## Way forward

+Ok, so what to do?

+A good first step seems to be to update [`abacate`](https://hackage.haskell.org/package/abacate).
+A limitation compared to a Cucumber implementation is that it would only be able to parse English feature files, but it's a good start, and we could probably reuse it in the Cucumber-compliant version.

+Then, we need to a way to collect the different step definitions.
+The [`chuchu`](https://github.com/marcotmarcot/chuchu/tree/master/tests) library uses a `ChuChu` monad that is able to combine different steps via `(>>=)` and then just goes through the steps with `(<|>)`.
+It don't know how viable this is when collecting step definitions from different files or libraries, though.

+When we have an updated version `abacate` and something like `chuchu` that allows us to take feature files and interpret them, we can write a base library consisting of step defintions that interface with ` webdriver`.

+After that, we should put it all to the test. :)